jackyruth/jackyruth.github.io/design/template_html.md

 In **scripts**, *update_template.py* python script automatically traverses and updates relevant html files with the altered *template_code.html* .
 It does this by replacing the code of each relevant html file with the altered code in *template_code.html* It uses **<!-- Page Header -->** and **<!-- Footer -->** to let the script know that it should replace the code above and below respectively.

-Another useful feature is to check that the part above the Page Header and Below the Footer are the same.
-This allows me to debug faster.
-Although it means that the top and bottom of every html file must be the same.
+The downside is that the top and bottom of every html file must be the same.
 All the relevant html files are listed in the **metadata** folder under *list_of_html.txt*.
+Another limitation is that all html files must have the *.html* ending.

+*contact.html* is the only html file that has a different footer.
+Instead of accounting for it in the python script, I removed contact.html from the *list_of_html.txt*.
+It doesn't take too long to manually update just the contact.html.

+**TODO:** The script should ignore the *title* at the top, it would be nice to have a custom title for every page.